cmarkymark/cmarkymark.github.io/README.md

-# My Personal Website
+# About

-## (Yeah, it's a markdown file)

-Hello, my name is Charles Marks.
-I am a doctoral student in the [IRSU JDP @ SDSU-UCSD](https://chhs.sdsu.edu/irsu/).
-I'm trying to navigate how to be an anarchist activist and an academic at the same time.
-Someone I had the pleasure of learning from told me that one cannot make changes to a broken system from the inside -- I understand this to be true.
-But academia, while certainly an institution in need of greater reform, seems a bit different in the sense that researchers and often empowered to create new institutions.

-Basically, here I want to host my work in a space that I have control over and where I can make my work free to access.
-I do a fair bit of data analysis and I would like to be transparent in reporting my methods and results, so that will all be hosted here.

-I will update this, but for now, figured I'd put a placeholder in (1/21/19)
+Hello, my name is Charles Marks (they/them), MPH ('17).
+I am currently a doctoral student in the [IRSU JDP @ SDSU-UCSD](https://chhs.sdsu.edu/irsu/).
+As a part of this program, I work on research teams both at SDSU and UCSD and I am teaching within the SDSU School of Social Work.
+I have a background in maths and computer science, which has put me in a decent position to become a statistican and data scientist.
+I approach my work from a critical social lens, with a particular interest in the role power structures reinforce inequities and disparities.
+As a primarily quantitative research, I currently hold a great interest in applying statistical techniques in alignment with this critical lens.
+Of particular interest, my dissertation shall focus on the role which trauma and adversity play within the substance use life course.

+(1/1/20)